 - Download the latest Odin tool and extract the downloaded zip on your desktop.

 - You’ll also need the correct PIT file for your Samsung device.
 You can easily extract the PIT from the CSC binary.
-Just add ‘.ZIP’ extension after .tar.md5 and unzip it.
+Just add a ‘.zip‘ extension after .tar.md5 and unzip it.
 You will find the PIT for your phone inside the extracted folder.

 Instructions to Flash Firmware in Odin

 Note: Please be warned that performing a firmware flash using the method described below will wipe your phone’s data.
-It’s strongly recommended to take back up of your phone’s data beforehand.
+It’s strongly recommended to back up your phone’s data beforehand.

 - Turn off your Samsung Galaxy device and boot it into the Android Recovery Mode.
 The method and key combination to get into the recovery mode on Samsung Galaxy devices differ from device to device.
 You have to press and hold a certain hardware key combination for 5-7 seconds.
-There is an easier way that involves using ADB commands and works on all Android devices.
-However, you need to setup Android SDK Platform-tools first.
+An easier way involves using ADB commands and works on all Android devices.
+However, you need to set up Android SDK Platform-tools first.
 I’ll mention all possible methods below:

 - Once you see the recovery menu on the screen, highlight the Wipe data/factory reset option using the Volume Down button and select it by pressing the Power key.
 When you see the warning screen, select ‘yes’ to confirm and press the Power key to wipe your device.